-As shown in Figure 37, AD9864's synchronous serial interface (SSI) links the receive data stream to the DSP's serial port (SPORT).
-For AD9864 setup and register programming, the device connects directly to ADSP-2153x's SPI port.
-Dedicated select lines (SEL) allow the ADSP-2153x to program and read back registers of multiple devices using only one SPI port.
-The DSP driver code pertaining to this interface is available on the AD9864 Web page.
+As shown in Figure 38, the synchronous serial interface (SSI) of the AD9864 links the receive data stream to the serial port (SPORT) of the DSP.
+For AD9864 setup and register programming, the device connects directly to the SPI port of the DSP.
+Dedicated select lines (SEL) allow the DSP to program and read back registers of multiple devices using only one SPI port.
+The DSP driver code pertaining to this interface is available on the AD9864 product page.